SamruddhiSD/Heart-Disease-Prediction/README.md

 rest> 11. the slope of the peak exercise ST segment> 12. number of major vessels (0-3) colored by flourosopy> 13. thal: 3 = normal; 6 = fixed defect; 7 = reversible defect

+The aim is to analyze this health and medical data to identify significant contributors to a possible heart disease in future and come up with solutions to avoid the behaviours  leading to a heart disease for  a future preparation.

 Feature engineering performed on raw dataset.
 Relationship between features was studied using various graphs and plots in Tableau.
 The aim was to find potential contributors to a heart disease.
 Dashboard was prepared analyzing the various features using Tableau and final conclusions were made.
 Above project documents consist of High level document(HLD), Low level document(LLD), Wireframe, Architecture, Detailed Project Report (DPR) which were prepared for this Business Intelligence project based on Heart disease analysis project along with a tableau dashboard.